34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Side Deltoid

-Move your arm across your body and put light pressure on your arm for increasing the stretching on the shoulder.
+Move your arm across your body and put light pressure on your arm to increase the stretching on the shoulder.

 Yoga_13_14